marcoabensur/robot-sumo-simulator/README.md

 ./build_spy/sumo_hsm
 ```

+#### Usage
+The program, follows a state machine behaivour that will be described on "QM State machine" of this document.
+But basically you can press "3" on the keyboard to generate a "CHANGE_STATE_EVT" that will change the Sumo state machine between "IDLE", "AUTO WAIT" and "RC WAIT".

+In "IDLE" mode, the white led is blinks every 500ms ON, and the other leds are purple.
+Pressing "3" will change state.

+In "AUTO WAIT" mode, the white led is always ON, and the other leds are red.
+Pressing start button on the screen will start AUTO mode.
+It will start with a default strategy.
+Pressing "4" on "AUTO WAIT" mode will change the robot strategy.
+And pressing "6" will change the start strategy.
+To stop "AUTO" mode, press "STOP" button on the screen.

+In "RC WAIT" mode, the white led keeps toggling very fast, and the other leds are blue.
+Pressing start button on the screen will start RC mode.
+To controll the robot use the arrows on the keyboard.
+To stop this mode press "STOP".

 ## STM32 specific configuration
 This project was made to work on a STM32 target as well as on a PC.
-So the folder structure and makefile are designes to use with STM32 microcontrollers.
+So the folder structure and makefile are designed to use with STM32 microcontrollers.
 But one can adapt to any microcontroller.

 Here I will discuss STM32 specific details.

-### Environemnt variables
+#### Environemnt variables

 If the project will also be used on STM microcontrollers, also add: